-4. Final Paper 3000- 3500 words.
-(25%) Write a paper one of the following missional leaders: Dorothy Day, John Perkins.
+5. Final Paper 3000- 3500 words.
+(30%) Write a paper one of the following missional leaders: Dietrich Bonhoeffer, Dorothy Day, John Perkins (or another person of your choice, subject to the instructor's approval).
 You will describe their theology of mission, their formation for ministry, their character and their leadership.
 Some of the questions you may want to address include: How did their theology shape their praxis?
 What significant events or people helped form/shape them for ministry?
 What was/is their theology and practice of leadership and mission?
-Due exam week.
+Due TBD